Is Texas’ New Texting While Driving Ban Safe?

 The statute was watered down by a number of compromises in the Texas Legislature, so even if an officer goes to the trouble of citing a driver under the law, a number of defense arguments are available to drivers who contest the charge.

-Some of the language in the statute, quite frankly, just isn’t clear, and that’s a result of the political compromises.
+Some of the languages in the statute, quite frankly, just isn’t clear, and that’s a result of the political compromises.

 The law seems to forbid the use of applications like Facebook, Facebook Messenger, and Twitter while you’re driving, but it does not address the use of browsers, search functions, games, or other phone apps.